Queueing Network Controls via Deep Reinforcement Learning: Control of multiclass queueing networks

 \subsection{General formulation of a multiclass queueing network control problem}

 We consider a multiclass queueing network that has $L$ stations and $ J$ job classes.
 For notational convenience we denote $\LL = \{1, ..., L\}$ as the set of stations, $\J = \{1, ...,J \}$ as the set of job classes.
 Each station has a single server that processes jobs from the job classes that belong to the station.
 Each job class belongs to one station.
 We use $\ell= s(j)\in \LL$ to denote the station that class $j$ belongs to.
 We assume the function $s: \J \to \LL$ satisfies $s(\J)=\LL$.
 Jobs arrive externally and are processed sequentially at various stations, moving from one class to the next after each processing step until they exit the network.
 Upon arrival if a class $j$ job finds the associated server busy, the job waits in the corresponding buffer $j$.
+We assume that every buffer has an infinite capacity.
 For each station $\ell\in \LL$, we define as the set of job classes to be processed by server $\ell$.

 Class $j\in \J$ jobs arrive externally to buffer $j$ following a Poisson process with rate $\lambda_j$; when $\lambda_j=0$, there are no external arrivals into buffer $j$.
 Class $j$ jobs are processed by server $s(j)$ following the service policy as specified below.
 We assume the service times for class $j$ jobs are i.i.d. having exponential distribution with mean $1/\mu_j$.
 Class $j$ job, after being processed by server $s(j)$, becomes class $k\in \J$ job with probability $r_{jk}$ and leaves the network with probability $1 - \sum\limits_{k=1}^K r_{jk}$.
 We define $J\times J$ matrix $R := (r_{jk})_{j,k=1,..., J}$ as the routing matrix.
 We assume that the network is open, meaning that $I-R$ is invertible.
 We let vector $q= (q_1, q_2, ..., q_J)^T$ satisfy the system of linear equations